-A playful bridge house with 360° views over the river IJ, walking distance from Amsterdam Central Station (6 minutes).
-Marvel at some of Amsterdam’s newest architecture from your bedroom window, including the acclaimed EYE film museum and the Palace of Justice.
-Take a stroll to the tourist-friendly Haarlemmer Street with some of the city’s best bars, restaurants and patisseries.
-The popular Noordermarkt, open on Saturday and Monday is a paradise for organic food lovers and antique fans, within walking distance (8 minutes).
+Heading out?
+Take a stroll to the nearby Haarlemmer Street with some of the city’s best (concept) stores, bars, restaurants and patisseries.
+The popular Noordermarkt, open on Saturday and Monday, is a paradise for organic food lovers and antique fans at just an 8-minute walk from your bridge house.

 From 1960 to 2017 the Westerdoksbrug bridge house accommodated the city’s bridge keepers.
 In 2017 the bridge house started a new chapter as one of 28 suites for SWEETS hotel.